 This did not suit me.
 Because I had spent all my time playing with my new pencil I hadn’t thought to use it to do my eight times tables.
-It wasn’t fair; I needed the stage not behind the curtain.
+It wasn’t fair, I needed the stage not the space behind the curtain.

 Then it happened.
 I retrieved my pencil from my bag.

 Instantly the whole table started talking, someone tried to snatch it from my hand to take a look, I pretended I was in the middle of writing a very important sentence before handing it over for a quick look.
 My classmates from another table came over to see what the fuss was about.
 The fuss was about me and my new huge pencil with the maps on it!

 The Golden Guitar.
 My nan bought it for me.

 Then one of the boys appeared next to me.